coretl/skeleton-says/master/_sources/reference/api.rst.txt

     ``skeleton_says``
     -----------------------------------

-This is the internal API reference for skeleton-says
+This is the internal API reference for skeleton_says

 You can mix verbose text with docstring and signature extraction by using ``autoclass`` and ``autofunction`` directives instead of